-The Sen. Sip Sen. Or Sib Sen. The 10 main energy channels running through our bodies.
-We all know them, well — we most probably learn them when taking a Thai Massage course.
-We learn their trajectory, we learn how to manipulate them—with pressure, rocking, with stretches, and with Yoga poses.
+The Sen. Sip Sen. Or Sib Sen. The ten main Energy Channels running through our bodies.
+We all know them, well — we most probably learned about them when we took a Thai Massage training course.

-They are the canals, the channels, the pathways trough which vital energy is distributed.
-Life energy.
+The Sib Sen or Sen Sip are the canals, the channels, the pathways trough which Vital Energy is conducted and distributed.
+Life Energy.
 Human energy.
 Bodily fuel.
-Some call it Prana, others Wind, Lom, Chi, or Universal Energy.
-And moreover—by opening the channels (or unblocking them if you wish) and by “balancing” the flow of energy, we restore the proper functioning of our body and mind.
-It’s as simple as that.
+Some call it Prana, others Wind, Chi, Qi, or Universal Energy, and in Thailand it’s called Lom Pran.
+More important, by opening the channels (or unblocking them, if you wish) and by “balancing” the flow of energy, we restore proper functioning of our body and mind.
+It’s as simple as that!

-Yes.
-But when we take a closer look and ask some critical questions, it becomes much less obvious.
-The first thing to notice is that various schools and every distinct style and lineage of Thai Massage use another map of the energy lines.
+Yes!
+But when we take a closer look and ask some critical questions, the whole thing becomes much less obvious.
+For instance, we may observe that various massage schools and every distinct style and lineage of Thai Massage uses another map of the Energy Lines.
 This is of course not easy to accept — to say the least.

-Asokananda for instance, explained this phenomenon by stating that each map historically focuses on different (therapeutic) aspects, giving us the example of a modern map which either focuses on rivers or streets or maybe only on restaurants and hotels.
+Harald Brust (perhaps better known as Asokananda), a Thai Massage teacher who did intensive research with regard to the Sip Sen, clarified this phenomenon by stating that each map historically focused on different therapeutic aspects; he gives us the example of a modern topographic map that either focuses on rivers and streets, or alternatively only on restaurants and hotels.
 Depending on the focus, the maps are drawn slightly different.
-Well—okay!
+Well, okay!
 Got that!

-Yet another issue is that we cannot anatomically see the energy lines.
+Yet another issue is that we cannot anatomically see the Sib Sen Energy Lines.
 If you would dissect a body you wouldn’t find them.
 They are invisible.
-And naturally the question arises—how in heavens name can you manipulate invisible things?
+And naturally the question arises how in heavens name one can manipulate invisible things?

-But some say—you just feel them!
-You can feel the invisible channels and the invisible energy.
+But then some say: well, you just feel them!
+With practice and intuition you can feel the invisible channels and the invisible energy.
 Okay!
 Fine!
-I’m willing to take that being true…
+I’m willing to take that being true.

-Then there are these special points located along the energy lines.
+Then there are these special points located along the Sen Energy Lines.
 Good for this, and good for that.
-Therapy points, distribution points, healing points.
-Points which are often quite sensitive and even painful when pressed.
-But—then again, who are we to question thousand years of healing experience?
+Therapy points, distribution points, healing points, acupressure points, acupoints.
+Points that are sometimes quite sensitive and even painful when pressed.
+But then again, who are we to question thousand years of healing experience?

-However things may be, knowledge of (the topography of) the Sen can come very handy.
+However things may be, knowledge of the Sip Sen can come very handy.
 Quite practical.
-When giving a session it simply helps not to forget to pay attention to all parts of the body.
-And besides that, talking about the energy lines and their functions with your clients helps to better get health issues to the surface.
+When you give a Thai Massage session it simply helps not to forget to pay attention to all parts of the body.
+And besides that, talking about the Energy Lines and their purpose with clients helps to better get health issues to the surface.

-I do value the Thai Healing institutes that try to find the origins of the knowledge of energy lines.
-Today, it seems rather clear that there are striking parallels with the Chinese Meridians and the Indian Yoga Nadis.
-Especially with the latter.
-It’s also evident that a bunch of energy lines have a similar built-up as our nervous system, lymphatic system, blood circulation, and muscle make-up.
-It’s even suggested that maybe the Sip Sen were just an ancient and traditional way to describe the layout of different body-tissues.
+It’s also evident that a bunch of Energy Lines have a similar built-up as our nervous system, lymphatic system, blood circulation system, and muscle make-up.
+It’s even suggested that maybe the Sib Sen were just an ancient way to describe the layout of different body tissues.

 But maybe there’s nothing to understand here.
 Maybe it’s really only something we can feel.
 Can sense.
-Invisible things before our eyes.
-Well… for now, I’m happy we only need to learn 10 energy lines and not the full set of 72.000.
+Invisible things.
+Energy things.
+Well, for now, I’m happy we only need to learn ten Energy Lines and not the full set of 72,000.
 That would’ve been something, wouldn’t it?